qbrc-cnap/cnap/docs/workflows.md

 def add_to_context(request, context_dict, context_args):
     ... code here...
 ```
-The `request` is a Django request instance, which allows you to access the `request.user` field to identify the client (among other things).
-The `context_dict` is a Python dictionary which provides the content for the HTML template.
+The `request` argument is a Django request instance, which allows you to access the `request.user` field to identify the client (among other things).
+The `context_dict` argument is a Python dictionary which provides the content for the HTML template.
 The keys in that dictionary map directly to the template.
-The final argument, `context_args` is another dictionary, which contains additional information to customize the displayed data.
+The final argument, `context_args` is another dictionary, which contains additional information used to customize the display.
 A concrete example will make this clearer:

 ```
 import re